-The primary purpose of freight performance measures is to improve the national freight network, while providing access to trade and enhancing the capacity of communities to participate in, and support regional economic development.
-Federal regulations establish two performance measures related to freight movement on the Interstate System:
+The primary goal for establishing freight performance measures and targets is to improve the national freight network, while providing access to trade and enhancing the capacity of communities to participate in, and support regional economic development.
+The FHWA has established a performance measure specifically related to freight movement on the Interstate System, and MDT has set a 2- and 4-year target to address freight reliability (see table below).